 - We Maintain an Exclusive Federal Focus – We focus our practice on federal matters, and this has allowed us to gain an intimate understanding of the federal investigative and prosecutorial processes.

 - We have Specific Federal IP Theft Experience – We have specific experience in federal intellectual property theft cases, and we represent both domestic and international clients in these types of matters.

-- We Put Former Prosecutors and Agents on Your Side – Our former federal prosecutors and investigative agents have centuries of collective experience on both sides of serious white-collar criminal cases.
+- We Put Former Prosecutors and Agents on Your Side – Our former federal prosecutors and investigative agents have notable experience on both sides of serious white-collar criminal cases.

 - We Only Hire Senior Defense Attorneys – All of our attorneys have senior-level experience.
 Unlike other law firms, we do not hire junior associates or paralegals.